kpradyumna095/kpradyumna095/README.md

 - 🌱 I’m currently learning **recent trends in machine learning and AI space**

-- 👯 I’m looking to collaborate on **Data Scientists, Machine Learning Engineers, and Content creators,developers**
+- 👯 I’m looking to collaborate with **Data Scientists, Machine Learning Engineers, and Content creators,developers**

 - 📫 How to reach me **www.linkedin.com/in/kpradyumna095**